Des Herring: Auckland Pākehā v Auckland Māori

 Herring was chosen in the Auckland Pākehā team to play Auckland Māori.
 Auckland Māori won 19–15 with Herring converting one of the three tries for the losing side.
 He and Shadbolt both played "fine games".
 He nearly scored early in the match but Roy Nurse threw a forward pass to him.
 In the second half Peterson made a break and passed to Herring who gave it to Ivor Sterling who sent it to Bob Banham who scored between the posts with Herring converting.

 In a round 10 match between Mount Albert and Papakura Herring scored a try in the 13–13 draw.
 The match was played at Prince Edward park in Papakura.
-His try came after team mate, captain/coach Bob Banham kicked and Hoskin failed to hold the ball with Herring scoring between the posts.
+His try came after teammate, captain/coach Bob Banham kicked and Hoskin failed to hold the ball with Herring scoring between the posts.
 He kicked a penalty in a surprise 21–7 loss to Newton on June 17.
 They then beat Richmond 11–6, Herring converting one of their three tries.

 The North Island selectors, Thomas McClymont, Hec Brisbane, and Gordon Hooker selected the side to play in the inter-island match and also a Probables and Possibles match was arranged as curtain raiser.
 However Herring was only chosen in the reserves for both teams.
 He came on at halftime for the Probables side in their 31–17 win, replacing Jack McLeod.
 In his time on the field "brilliant work by Roy Hardgrave, Joseph Gunning and Herring" led to Gunning scoring a try.

 Auckland selection v South Auckland (Waikato)

 Herring was then selected in the Auckland side to play South Auckland (Waikato) on August 5.
-He was prop along with club team mate Richard Shadbolt with Huck Flanagan of Marist at hooker.
+He was prop along with club teammate Richard Shadbolt with Huck Flanagan of Marist at hooker.
 Auckland win 26–17 at Carlaw Park with Herring scoring one of their six tries.
 He "played to form" along with Shadbolt, Cameron and Gunning in the forward.
 He "played a good game" and early in the game "weak tackling by the visiting backs almost let Herring over, but a forward pass to Shadbolt checked the movement".
 At the start of the second half Clarrie Peterson "raced away and Cameron and Flanagan handled before Herring scored wide out".